 - 1. The first offense, during a semester, the student shall receive a warning. - 2.
-The second offense, during a semester, shall result in the cell phone getting turned over to an administrator and returned to the student at the end of the school day. - 3.
-The third offense, during a semester, shall result in the cell phone being turned over to an administrator and returned only to the parent after a conference is held. - 4.
-The fourth offense, during a semester, shall result in the cell phone being confiscated and held by the principal.
-The confiscated cell phone shall be returned to the parent at the end of the school year after a conference is held.
+The third offense, during a semester, shall result in the cell phone being turned over to an administrator and returned only to the parent after a conference is held. - 3.
+The fifth or further offense, during a semester, shall result in the cell phone being confiscated and held by the principal.

-5. The fifth or further offense, during a semester, shall result in the cell phone being confiscated and held by the principal.
 A hearing with the principal shall be held, which may result in suspension and/or an alternative center placement for the student.
 The confiscated cell phone shall be returned to the parent at the end of the school year.